Riparian Rights and Oyster Aquaculture

 Maryland Riparian Rights

-To secure riparian rights, one must have a deed that reaches the water (such as the a lake, stream or Chesapeake Bay) and does not contain an express reservation of rights.
+To secure riparian rights, one must have a deed that reaches the water (such as a lake, stream or Chesapeake Bay) and does not contain an express reservation of rights.
 Direct and unfettered access to the water (and from the water) is the central right that makes riparian property, and also secures the other crucial issue — the ability to keep anyone from blocking ones view of the water.

 Such rights, however, can be encroached upon by a neighbor’s pier, or transferred to a community association for the rights of the community, or otherwise impeded.
 These situations can create great conflict within a community, and have grave and permanent implications to the economic and personal interests of property owners.
 The text below provides a general overview of riparian rights, based on Maryland law.
 Riparian rights in the Eastern United States are very different from those in the West (where consuming the water is key), so this is most applicable on the East Coast.
 For specific questions, please contact us directly.